-The Evolution of Exercise
+The State of CrossFit

-The potentially life-threatening state, which can also be caused by underlying genetics, occurs when muscle breaks down and myoglobin, the biproduct of muscle fibers, is released into the blood stream, essentially clogging up the kidneys and poisoning them.
+The potentially life-threatening state, which can also be caused by genetics, occurs when muscle breaks down and myoglobin, a byproduct produced by muscle fibers, is released into the blood stream, essentially clogging up the kidneys and poisoning them.

 "If you're dehydrated, which sort of goes along with rhabdo, you can't clear these toxins, the kidney can't filter the byproduct," Gillespie says.
 It can lead to kidney failure and electrolyte imbalances that can ultimately affect your heart.

-Some in CrossFit use these clowns as a humorous way to prove that they've worked hard.
-But problems arise when CrossFit athletes and their trainers simply don't know when — or choose not — to pull the plug.
+Uncle Rhabdo was originally invented to shed light on "the inappropriate use of intensity," according to CrossFit's Training Guide.
+But some CrossFit athletes use it as a humorous way to prove that they've worked hard.
+Problems arise when CrossFit athletes and their trainers simply don't know when — or choose not — to call it quits.

-"CrossFitters put up with burning muscles and overall strain so they're used to 'bring it on, gimme more gimme more.'
-It gets hard to say oh, that's pain, I need to stop” says David Geier, Jr., an orthopedic surgeon and the director of sports medicine at the Medical University of South Carolina.
+"CrossFitters put up with burning muscles and overall strain so they're used to 'bring it on, gimme more, gimme more.'
+It gets hard to say oh, that's pain, I need to stop," says David Geier, Jr., an orthopedic surgeon and the director of sports medicine at the Medical University of South Carolina.
 "I think the benefits of CrossFit outweigh the risks — but the risks are real."

-While all exercise can create injury, Geier sees more injuries with CrossFit because of the high-speed, high-impact approach.
-Certain exercises implemented by CrossFit (Olympic lifts, specifically) are meant to be done in moderation.
-But CrossFit preaches pushing to the edge of every set, every rep, until there's nothing left in the tank.
+While many forms of exercise can result in overuse injuries, Geier sees them most frequently with CrossFitters because of the high-speed, high-impact approach.
+Certain exercises (Olympic lifts, specifically) are meant to be done in moderation, but CrossFit preaches pushing to the edge of every set, every rep, until there's nothing left in the tank.